DFlak/DIY-Lithium-charger/README.md

 # DIY Lithium charger

-First of all, I'm not in any way responsible for any damage that could be an outcome of using any part of this circuit.
+<b>First of all, I'm not in any way responsible for any damage that
+could be an outcome of using any part of this circuit.
 Lithium batteries are dangerous and shouldn't be handled by unexperienced persona.
-Never leave you packs unattended.
+Never leave you packs unattended.</b>

 I'm aiming to develop a cheap, safe, easy to build and multi-channel lithium charger.